'Take it down:' Calhoun Monument will be moved from Marion Square, Charleston mayor says

 In the 20 years since it was passed, legislators have only taken up a Heritage Act issue twice, most notably when they removed the battle flag from Statehouse grounds in 2015.
 Many lawmakers have been opposed to any further discussions of issues covered by the act.

 Tecklenburg said the city's legal team feels confident the Heritage Act does not apply to the Calhoun memorial.
-The monument belongs to the city and rests on ground owned by a private entity, the Washington Light Infantry.
+The monument belongs to the city but rests on ground owned by a private organization, the Washington Light Infantry.
 Tecklenburg said the council has "full authority to order its relocation to a setting where it can be placed in its full historic context."

 He said he called Gov. Henry McMaster's office to “express our resolve” but had not received a response by Wednesday afternoon.